websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ### Sample configurations

-To prepare a configuration you have to set its resource type to `wcm/dialogs/components/richtext/configuration` and add all formatting functionalities you need.
+To prepare a configuration you have to set its resource type to `wcm/dialogs/components/richtext/configuration` and add all the formatting functionalities you need.
 ```json
 {
   "sling:resourceType": "wcm/dialogs/components/richtext/configuration",